Berg0162/Simcline-V2/docs/Setup_SIMCLINE.md

-Follow these steps:
+# Setup SIMCLINE following these steps:

-1) Test the board with display attached to it, after you have installed the appropriate graphics libraries (like Adafruit GFX and/or TFT_eSPI).
+1) Completely independent of the Simcline-V2 library: test first the ESP32 board of your choice with the display attached to it, after you have installed Arduino IDE 2 and the appropriate graphics libraries (like Adafruit GFX and/or TFT_eSPI).
 Notice that you have to install the original libraries and not the modified versions that product suppliers like to include!
-All graphics graphics libraries come with code examples.
-For TFT_eSPI you need to set "your user settings" to comply with the board type you use.
+All graphics libraries come with code examples and test these.
+For TFT_eSPI you need to set your display in "User_Setup_Select.h" <b>first</b> to comply with the board/display type you use.
 Read and study the instructions that come with the sites of these libraries!
+Only when you have a working combination continue...

-2) Test BLE connection with FTMS_Client code (Trainer) and FTMS_Server code (Laptop + Zwift) to see if things are working with your hardware and equipment!
-Note down the Mac Addresses of your Trainer and Laptop (Zwift).
-Test the FTMS_Bride code to see if with your equipment MITM is working properly.
+2) Select the ESP32 board and Display from the predefined